t3-team/turiyasills-docs-forked/docs/features/workflow.md

 Assessments are accessible on mobile devices, although the display is optimized for laptop usage.

-## Branding (White Label Solution)
+## Email Branding

-The platform currently uses a default email sender.
-To show your brand (e.g., "Soft Clouds") in email notifications, a white-label solution is required.
+The platform currently uses a customizable email sender.
+To show your brand with your company name, logo in email notifications, a configuration with email template solution is provided.

 ## Team Feature